Manage Schemas in Confluent Cloud

 8. Click Save.

 Confluent Cloud offers global search across environments and clusters for various entity types now including schemas and related metadata.
-To learn more, see Searching Data, Schemas, and Topics in Stream Catalog.
+To learn more, see Search entities and tags in Stream Catalog.

 Confluent Cloud provides the ability to tag schema versions and fields within schemas as a means of organizing and cataloging data based on both custom and commonly used tag names.
-To learn about tagging, see Tagging Data and Schemas in Data Discovery.
+To learn about tagging, see Tag entities, data, and schemas in Data Discovery.

 1. From the navigation menu, click Topics, then click a topic to select it.